sbi-benchmark/sbibm/README.md

 ## Support

-We acknowledge support by the [ADIMEM grant](https://fit.uni-tuebingen.de/Project/Details?id=9199), project A. ADIMEM is a BMBF grant awarded to groups at the Technical University of Munich, University of Tübingen and Research Center caesar of the Max Planck Gesellschaft.
+This work was supported by the German Research Foundation (DFG; SFB 1233 PN 276693517, SFB 1089, SPP 2041, Germany’s Excellence Strategy – EXC number 2064/1 PN 390727645) and the German Federal Ministry of Education and Research (BMBF; project ’ADIMEM’, FKZ 01IS18052 A-D).
+[ADIMEM](https://fit.uni-tuebingen.de/Project/Details?id=9199) is a BMBF grant awarded to groups at the Technical University of Munich, University of Tübingen and Research Center caesar of the Max Planck Gesellschaft.

 ## License